Jubilee Signet

 1. LVD (Low Voltage Directive) 2014/35/EU

-This directive covers health and safety risks of electrical equipment with 50 to 1000 volts AC and 75 to 1500 volts DC.
+The Low Voltage Directive covers health and safety risks associated with electrical equipment with a voltage of 50 to 1000 volts for alternating current and 75 to 1500 volts for direct current.

 3. RoHS/REACH (Restriction of Hazardous Substances) 2015/863 and 1907/2006/EU